|

 return the receiver truncated towards negative infinity

-return the receiver rounded to multiples of aNumber
+return the receiver rounded to the nearest multiple of aNumber

 4 roundTo:4